falconry/falcon/docs/deploy/nginx-uwsgi.rst

 .. note:: uWSGI Startup Errors

-  Pay close attention to uWSGI startup logs, they can container exceptions and information from your application or uWSGI to help in debugging.
+  Pay close attention to uWSGI startup logs, they can contain exceptions and information from your application or uWSGI to help in debugging.